Skip to Content

 Study traffic on these pages, user dwell time, and bounce rates to draw a fairly detailed picture of how users interact with this content.

-An image of the Explorer tab and report in Google Analytics
+An image of Google Analytics 4 Explorations section.

 This report is incredibly revealing about how users interact with a single page.
 The report tells you a great deal about calls to action, especially.
 Do visitors click on calls to action where you want and expect them to do so?
 Are they digging deeper than you intend before clicking, or clicking prematurely and abandoning half-loaded shopping carts because of it?
-The Navigation Summary will tell you.
+There's a lot you can infer by observing user traffic patterns through the website.

 Heatmap tools show how users interact with your pages after they navigate to them.
 (Many heatmap trackers are on the market.
 We like Hotjar and Clarity.)